SourceMap Configuration¶

 Build Settings -> Build Option -> Debug Information Format -> DWARF with dSYM File

-includes native iOS, Android, and js parts, totaling three source maps.
+React Native's sourcemap includes native iOS, Android, and js parts, totaling three types of source maps.

-Refer to the respective packaging instructions for obtaining native iOS and Android sourcemap
+Refer to the corresponding packaging instructions for obtaining native iOS and Android sourcemap files.

-Android source mapping is enabled by default.
-The source map file is located at android/app/build/generated/sourcemaps/react/release/index.android.bundle.map
+Android source maps are enabled by default.
+The source map file is located at android/app/build/generated/sourcemaps/react/release/index.android.bundle.map.

 set -e